typaint/neuroflow-data-challenge/part1.md

 Additional pieces of information I wish I had was the type of diagnosis or treatment that each patient was associated with.
-I think this would allow for a better evaluation based on the diagnosis/treatment.
+I think this would allow for a better analysis based on the diagnosis/treatment.
 Another piece of information I would like to look at would be the patient responses to each specific question of the GAD7.
 Again, I think this could provide further insight into particular questions that relate to